CleverCloud/documentation/content/doc/develop/workers.md

 ## Workers

 {{< callout type="info" >}}
-Note that workers are not available for docker applications.
+Workers are not available for docker applications.
 {{< /callout >}}

 You can run background tasks running in parallel of your application.
 They will be restarted automatically on error.